|

 happened when I cut the tube open.
 Notice in the left photo

-there is a shiny silver substance on the top of the tube.
+there is a shiny silver substance in the top of the tube on

-inside of the glass that absorbs (or gets) any stray atoms
+This is a "getter mirror," sometimes called the "gettering."
+The getter absorbs (or gets) any stray atoms

 or molecules of gas inside the tube.